It’s wildfire season.

 So if your outdoor air quality is bad because of smoke, shut the doors and windows and stay inside when possible.
 Obviously that’s not always possible if you have to work or go to the store, but just do what you can.

 Use common sense here, too.
-If tempuratures are really hot and you don’t have air conditioning, don’t overheat in your house.
+If temperatures are really hot and you don’t have air conditioning, don’t overheat in your house.
 Under extreme circumstances, you may need to go to a designated local shelter for a time.

 6. Don’t make it worse.